Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

-To build the synthetic BNS population, each NS component mass is randomly chosen from the distribution described in Section \ref{sect:ns_mass_distrib}, and the distances are picked up to a limit distance dependent on the considered GW detectors' range.
+To build the synthetic BNS population, each NS component mass is randomly chosen from the distribution described in Sect. \ref{sect:ns_mass_distrib}, and the distances are picked up to a limit distance dependent on the considered GW detectors' range.
 This defines a number of BNS systems, uniformly distributed within a sphere with the Earth at its center.

-The sphere is chosen of a size appropriate to the detector configuration BNS range, as small as possible to save computation time but big enough such that the most distant detectable systems are comprised, no matter their inclination.
-To estimate this maximum detection distance of the BNS, we multiply the LIGO BNS range of the considered LVK(I) observing run by a factor 2.3, which is the amplitude of variations expected over all possible inclinations and sky locations of the source \citep{factor_bns_range}.
-We finally chose a factor of 3 for margin, as GW interferometers possess favorable GW antenna patterns, i.e. when a GW is incoming in such a way that a maximum interferometers arms deformations is induced and the signal is seen with maximum SNR.
-This brings the size of simulation to a sphere of radius $D_{max} = $765~Mpc for O4 and $D_{max} = $1275~Mpc for O5.
-The distribution of localization accuracy results of the GW simulation is shown in Figure \ref{errorboxes_O4_O5}.
-In order to obtain sufficient statistics on well localized events, we ran additional simulations on a smaller distance for each O4 and O5.
-For these sub-simulations, we chose a sphere with a radius that would encompass at least 95\% of systems with an errorbox of 50$^{\circ2}$ or smaller, i.e. a radius $D_{zoom} = $~300~Mpc for O4 and a $D_{zoom} = $~800 Mpc for O5.
+We ran simulations on two sizes of sphere for each GW configuration: first on a sphere wide enough to comprise all BNS detectable by the GW interferometers no matter their inclination, then on a narrower sphere to get sufficient statistics on well-localized systems.
+For the larger sphere simulations, we chose a sphere of radius $D_{max} =$~765~Mpc for O4 and $D_{max} =$~1275~Mpc for O5, estimated based on LIGO BNS range multiplied by a factor three to account for all inclinations and sky locations of the source\footnote{A factor 2.3 is the amplitude of variations expected over all possible inclinations, but we chose a larger factor to account for favorable interferometer antenna patterns, i.e., when a GW is incoming in such a way that a maximum interferometers arms deformations is induced and the signal is seen with maximum S/N.} \citep{factor_bns_range}.
+These simulations yielded the distributions of GW localization accuracy results as a function of distance, as shown in Fig. \ref{errorboxes_O4_O5}.
+From this, we ran simulations on smaller spheres of radius $D_{zoom} = $~300~Mpc and $D_{zoom} = $~800 Mpc for O4 and O5 respectively, as they encompass at least 95\% of systems with a localization accuracy of 50~deg$^2$ or smaller.